ssc-spc-ccoe-cei/gcp-tools/devcontainer/doc/README.md

 ## Maintenance Activities

-From time to time the image will need to be updated, changed or added to.
-An example of updating and distributing a new image is provided.
+From time to time the image will need to be updated, changed or added to

 ### Updating Image